Web accessibility guidelines & legislation

 In 1994 he founded W3C to oversee continued development of the web.
 W3C is an international community that works together to develop web standards to benefit all internet users.
 They develop specifications, guidelines, software, and tools to help ‘lead the web to its full potential’.

 The Web Accessibility Initiative (WAI) is part of W3C.
-They develop standards and support materials to help organizations understand and implement accessibility.
+They develop standards and support materials to help organisations understand and implement accessibility.

 We'll explore more on this later.